-Schedule for Fall 2013
+Schedule for fall 2020

 Students who are giving talks in the student seminar are asked to complete this sheet to help them prepare for their talk.

-Interested in Speaking in the Student Seminar?
+Interested in speaking in the Student Seminar?

 Any student interested in lecturing may seek faculty advice on finding a topic appropriate for her; a list of possible student talks is also available here.
 A PLTC public speaking tutor will be able to help in preparation.
 To see the seminars presented in the past, please click here.
 This website offers tips on giving a good presentation, as well as this document.
 Answers to Frequently Asked Questions are also available.

-Need help finding a good presentation topic?
+Need help finding a topic for the presentation?